Chandram1112/rama/README.md

 # rama
-this is demo is the trama
+this is demo is the rama
 this is provided chandram from rama file